 One House Many Nations: Building sustainable homes to solve a national crisis

 We keep hearing about horrible housing problems on First Nation reserves.
 But on the Opaskwayak Cree Nation (or OCN), they've come up with their own home-grown solution to a national crisis.
 Paul Kennedy made a mid-winter visit to the reserve — situated at the junction of the Opasquia and Saskatchewan Rivers, in Northern Manitoba — to see community members building the first small wooden house.
 It's the prototype for an ongoing construction programme that could ultimately help to solve the housing crisis for many First Nations, all over Canada.
-IDEAS presents this documentary in recognition of National Aboriginal Day in Canada, and the International Day of Celebration for Indigenous Peoples.

 For as long as anybody can remember, and certainly since the reserve system was established in Canada, housing for Indigenous families has been doomed to deteriorate even before it was occupied.
 Stick frame dwellings, built by sub-contractors hired by the Department of Indian Affairs, using shoddy materials were never really intended to withstand Canadian weather, or to last for more than a few years.